 1. Fleck 5600SXT Whole House System - Best Salt Based Water Softener For Medium & Large Families

-The Fleck 5600SXT Water Softener was one of the best salt-based water softeners in 2018.
-And we believe it will still rank highly this year thanks to its effectiveness, efficiency, and reliability.
+The Fleck 5600SXT Water Softener was one of the best salt-based softeners in 2020.
+And we believe it will still rank highly this year thanks to its effectiveness, efficiency, and reliability against water hardness.

 Boasting a 12 GPM flow rate, this is an ion exchange type of softener with 1.5 ft.
 3. of resin.
-This resin is capable of ‘trading’ up to 48000 grains of hard water elements in your water for sodium ions.
+This resin is capable of ‘trading’ up to 48,000 grain of hard water elements in your water for sodium ions.